-I live in Texas and my custody battles were in Texas, therefore I have a lot of experience with Texas laws and its constitution.
+Fix Family Courts is based in Texas and our personal custody battles were in Texas, therefore We have a lot of experience with Texas laws and its constitution.
 This is the official state source for Texas laws and the Texas Constitution and it is a very well designed and useful site.
-I use this site multiple times every week.
-If you look just past the quick search box, you will see "Texas Constitution" and below that "Texas Statutes" with little plus signs to the left of them.
+We use this site multiple times every week.
+If you look just past the quick search box, you will see “Texas Constitution” and below that “Texas Statutes” with little plus signs to the left of them.
 Click the plus sign to expand each entry.
 This is the fastest way to find what you want if you know where it is.

 This site and the arrangement of these federal agencies gives a good indication of how the federal government views these issues.

 MICROSOFT WORD HELP FOR ATTORNEYS: LEGAL OFFICE GURU